EternityForest/KaithemAutomation/help.md

 Permissions are generally of the form  "/&lt;path&gt;/&lt;item&gt;.&lt;action&gt;" without quotes.
 The path describes the general catergory, the item specifies a resource, and the action specifies an action that may be performed on the resource.
 Modules may define their own permissions, and user-defined pages may be configured to require one or more permissions to access.
 For consistancy, You should always use the above permission format.

 Upon creating a new permission, you will immediately be able to assign it to groups by selecting the checkbox in the group page.

+New in 0.58, groups also have "limits".
+A limit is simply a numeric key-value pair associated with group.
+A user has access to the highest limit of any group he is a member of, including \_\_guest\_\_, if it exists.

+At the moment, there is only one limit catergory, web.maxbytes, which is used to allow members of certain groups to upload large files to the server.
+You can set limits from the group pages.

+Users with \_\_all\_permissions\_\_ have no practical upload limit.
+Users with /admin/modules.edit can upload up to 4Gb file resources and modules.
+Users with /admin/settings.edit can upload up to 4Gb files in the file manager

 <a href="" id="fileref"></a>File Reference Resources
 ----------------------------------------------------